All Products

 RAM user

-A RAM user is a physical identity that has a fixed ID and credential information.
+A RAM user is a principal with a fixed identity and credentials.
 A RAM user can represent a person or an application.
-You can grant different image permissions to different RAM users.
+Grant different image permissions to different RAM users to enforce least-privilege access.
 For more information, see Configure policies for RAM users to access Container Registry.

 OSS

-Object Storage Service (OSS) is a secure, cost-effective, and highly reliable Alibaba Cloud storage service that allows you to store large volumes of unstructured data.
-OSS supports RESTful API operations that are independent of the OSS console.
-You can store and access data from all applications anytime and anywhere.
+Object Storage Service (OSS) is a secure, cost-effective, and highly reliable Alibaba Cloud storage service for large volumes of unstructured data.
+OSS provides RESTful API operations that work independently of the OSS console, so you can access your data from any application at any time.

-A bucket is a container that is used to store objects in OSS.
-All objects are stored in buckets.
-You can configure various attributes for a bucket, including the region, access control list (ACL), and storage class.
-You can create buckets of different storage classes to store your data.
-Container Registry Enterprise Edition can host container images in OSS buckets.
+An OSS bucket is a container for storing objects in OSS.
+All objects reside in a bucket.
+Configure each bucket with a region, an access control list (ACL), and a storage class to match your data requirements.
+Container Registry Enterprise Edition stores container images in OSS buckets.
 You can create custom OSS buckets.
-For more information, see Use RAM to grant permissions to access custom OSS buckets.
+To use a custom OSS bucket, see Use RAM to grant permissions to access custom OSS buckets.